Prash3r/TrackmaniaTwitchBot/README.md

 You came to the right place.
 The current version is hosted and will be pulled regurarily from this repository.
 There is no need to host a copy or register your own bot - although you are free to do that.

 ## I want this bot in my channel
-go to the bots chat [twitch.tv bot trackmania_bot](https://www.twitch.tv/trackmania_bot) and type `!invite`
+Go to the bots chat [twitch.tv bot trackmania_bot](https://www.twitch.tv/trackmania_bot) and type `!invite`

-the bot will now join your channel (obviously only possible for the streamer himself).
-If you want the bot to leave type !uninvite either in the bots channel or in your own.
+The bot will now join your channel (obviously only possible for the streamer himself).
+If you want the bot to leave type `!uninvite` either in the bots channel or in your own.
 Be mindful, this deletes all of your configuration.

 ## I need help configuring the bot
-the basic commands `!uninvite`, `!help` and `!module` should always work and are only available for the streamer.
+The basic commands `!uninvite`, `!help` and `!module` should always work and are only available for the streamer.

 If you want to add an existing module you can add it via:

     !module add modulename

-the functionality of modulname would be available for everyone in your channel.
+The functionality of the module would be available for everyone in your channel.
 If you only want it to be invokeable by a subset of your users you can add an accesslevel integer as 3rd argument:

     !module add modulename 5

-acesslevel 5 would mean the commands is only invokeable by subscribers.
+Accesslevel 5 would mean the commands is only invokeable by subscribers.

-currently implemented access levels:
+Currently implemented access levels:

  - **100** owner of the channel
  - **10** moderators